shakee93/vue-toasted/README.md

 ### Toast Object
-check the examples to see how to manipulate the object.
+Each Toast Returns a Toast Object where you can manipulate the toast.

 ```javascript

 // html element of the toast